‘X-Men’ director calls sex abuse suit a shakedown

-LOS ANGELES (AP) — The director of the upcoming “X-Men” film has denied allegations contained in a lawsuit that he raped an aspiring actor and model in 1999 and called the claims a shakedown.
+LOS ANGELES (AP) — The director of the upcoming “X-Men” film is calling a lawsuit accusing him of raping an aspiring model and actor in 1999 a shakedown.

-Bryan Singer wrote in a statement released Thursday that he was avoiding promotional events for his upcoming film “X-Men: Days of Future Past” to avoid distracting from the movie and the work of its actors and crew.
+Bryan Singer wrote in a statement released Thursday that he is avoiding promotional events for his upcoming film “X-Men: Days for Future Past” to avoid distracting from the movie.

-Singer’s attorney Marty Singer has said the director wasn’t in Hawaii when Egan claims he was abused.
+Singer’s attorney has denied the director was in Hawaii when the alleged abuse occurred.

 The director’s statement says he expects the allegations will be revealed to be a “sick, twisted shakedown.”

 An email sent to Egan’s attorney Jeff Herman was not immediately returned.